Yemen: Modern era

-Colonial Aden

 Queen Elizabeth II holding a sword, prepared to knight subjects in Aden as part of a 1954 visit.
 Prince Philip, Duke of Edinburgh is at right.

 Starting in 1890, hundreds of Yemeni people from Hajz, Al-Baetha, and Taiz migrated to Aden to work at ports, and as labourers.
 This helped the population of Aden once again become predominantly Arab after, having been declared a free zone, it had become mostly foreigners.
 During World War II, Aden had increasing economic growth and became the second-busiest port in the world after New York City.
 After the rise of labour unions, a rift was apparent between the sectors of workers and the first signs of resistance to the occupation started in 1943.
 Muhammad Ali Luqman founded the first Arabic club and school in Aden, and was the first to start working towards a union.

 The Colony of Aden was divided into an eastern colony and a western colony.
 Those were further divided into 23 sultanates and emirates, and several independent tribes that had no relationships with the sultanates.
 The deal between the sultanates and Britain detailed protection and complete control of foreign relations by the British.
 The Sultanate of Lahej was the only one in which the sultan was referred to as His Highness.
 The Federation of South Arabia was created by the British to counter Arab nationalism by giving more freedom to the rulers of the nations.

 The North Yemen Civil War inspired many in the south to rise against the British rule.
 The National Liberation Front (NLF) of Yemen was formed with the leadership of Qahtan Muhammad Al-Shaabi.
 The NLF hoped to destroy all the sultanates and eventually unite with the Yemen Arab Republic.
 Most of the support for the NLF came from Radfan and Yafa, so the British launched Operation Nutcracker, which completely burned Radfan in January 1964.